wfatherley/monte-carlo/gillespy/README.md

 See the documentation for more information on selecting and instantiating models.

-With an instantiated model, an __SSA__ class can be instantaited, which is an iterator that returns some number of complete simulations, also known as __trajectories__.
+With a model instance, an __SSA__ object can be instantaited, which is an iterator that returns some number of complete simulations, also known as __trajectories__.

 ```python
 # pass model to an SSA class